easybiblabs/pdfjs-viewer/README.md

 # pdfjs-viewer

-To provide the PDFjs Viewer as a npm module.
+To provide the PDFjs Viewer without building it from scratch.

+* `npm run build`
+* PDFJS viewer files are inside `dist`